Bonus pension sacrifice: paying your bonus into your pension

 Should I pay my bonus into my pension?

-It’s a great question and there’s some really good reasons why so many people do it and why you could benefit from paying your bonus into your pension too.
-Firstly, if you salary sacrifice your bonus you’ll receive the full value without losing any of it to tax i.e. UK Income Tax, and you’ll pay less National Insurance too.
-And secondly, because you receive the full value of your bonus(es) paid into your pension it could really boost the size of your pension pot when you retire.
+If you do decide to pay your bonus into your pension, there are lots of benefits from doing so.
+Firstly, if you sacrifice your bonus, you’ll receive the full value without losing any of it to UK Income Tax.
+Plus, you’ll pay less National Insurance too.
+This means you receive the full value of your bonus(es) paid into your pension which can boost the size of your pension pot when you retire.
+To salary sacrifice your bonus, you’ll need to have a sacrifice agreement already in place.
+This should be done before you receive a bonus and before the bonus amount is known.

 £3,000 bonus